Llanfyllin: The Hall

 An historic house known as The Hall still exists on Vine Square within the town.
-Its origins as Plas Uchaf (Welsh for Upper Hall) are 16th century, it is a T-shaped two-storey timber-framed building with an attached open hall, remodelled in about 1599 adding a floor in the hall and stairs between the house and the hall.
+Its origins as Plas Uchaf (Welsh for Upper Hall) are 16th century.
+It is a T-shaped two-storey timber-framed building with an attached open hall.
+It was remodelled in about 1599, adding a floor in the hall and stairs between the house and the hall.
 It was further remodelled in 1832 with the addition of an extra storey and three gables facing the square.
 King Charles I stayed at The Hall in November 1643.
 The Hall is Grade II listed.

 Bodfach Hall

 Bodfach Hall is a Grade II listed building about 1 km north-west of Llanfyllin in the hamlet of Bodfach.
 It is likely that a house was built on the site after the destruction in 1257 of Tomen yr Allt, a motte-and-bailey castle which stood on one of the hills above it.
 The property is first recorded in 1160 in the will of Madog ap Maredudd, Prince of Powys.
 Sion Kyffin, a descendant of Madog, extended a house on the site in 1661, as recorded in an inscription above an old door on the west of the house.
 The house was considerably modified and extended over the years and was rebuilt c.
 1870.
 In 1945 the estate was broken up; most of the land was bought by its tenant farmers, and the hall and 33 acres were sold to one buyer to become an hotel.
 The grounds of the hall are listed at Grade II on the Cadw/ICOMOS Register of Parks and Gardens of Special Historic Interest in Wales.

 Llanfyllin Golf Club (now defunct) was founded in 1909 in Bodfach Park; the president was Sir John Lomax, the owner of Bodfach Hall and former High Sheriff of Montgomeryshire.
 It was a 9-hole course with a membership of 40 in 1914.
 It disappeared after World War I.